mok0230/encrypted-messaging/README.md

 This repo contains a number of sample implementations with this encrypt/decrypt API.

+## Requirements

+In order to use interact with any of the user interfaces in this repo, you must be on a computer web browser and have MetaMask.

 ## Hardhat Commands

 Sample set of Hardhat commands: